Vacation time

 Personal leave

-There may be an occasion when you need time to address an important issue that cannot be done during your normal off hours.
-Gorilla may be able to help you with a personal leave of absence.
+There may be times when you need extended time away from work for personal reasons.
+Gorilla may be able to help you with a Personal Leave of Absence.

-Gorilla 76 will hold your position open during the Personal Leave if it is six weeks or less.
-If the absence is beyond six weeks, the company reserves the right to fill the position.
-Health benefits coverage will continue during the leave.
+We will hold your position for up to six weeks.
+If the leave extends beyond six weeks, Gorilla 76 reserves the right to fill the position.
+Health benefits coverage will continue during the leave period.

 Sabbatical leave